 Why you probably multitask at work way more than you think you do

-If we think of the different ways we can multitask—doing two things at once, switching costs, and attention residue—it’s probably pretty clear how these apply to your workday.
-But maybe not.
+If we think of the different ways we can multitask—doing two things at once, context switching, and attention residue—it becomes pretty clear how these find their way into your workday.

 Maybe you think you’re actually good at multitasking (as we’ll explain next, you’re not).
 Or perhaps you don’t think you multitask very often.
 But multitasking has a way of creeping into our days in ways we don’t realize.